PennDOT looking to fill winter job openings

 HARRISBURG, Pa.
-(WHTM) — The Midstate could see some snow Wednesday morning and PennDOT still needs more seasonal workers.
+(WHTM) — The Midstate could see snow Wednesday morning, and PennDOT still needs more seasonal workers.

-PennDOT says it needs to fill a little under half it’s available winter positions.
-The biggest need is in York and Lancaster Counties.
-Temporary positions will be needed all winter, not just during a snow storm.
+PennDOT says it needs to fill a little under half its available winter positions.
+The biggest need is in York and Lancaster counties.
+Temporary positions will be needed all winter, not just during snowstorms.

-“What it really does for us is helps us in terms of a prolonged snow event or icing event, whatever it might be and helps us to be able to give our guys a little bit of a break,” said Fritzi Schreffler, spokesperson for PennDOT.
+“What it really does for us is helps us in terms of a prolonged snow event or icing event, whatever it might be, and helps us to be able to give our guys a little bit of a break,” PennDOT spokesperson Fritzi Schreffler said.

 PennDOT says temporary positions are not just for CDL drivers but welders, mechanics, and dispatch operators.